 Steven was a very happy, healthy baby who grew up deep listening to music (Pink Floyd indoctrination), watching sports and movies with Uncle Dave, sharing chips, cookies, sandwiches, riding on Uncle Dave’s wheelchair, cooking, shooting the shit, and in general, learning to be game for unusual adventures and to be kind to everyone through the example that was his Uncle Dave.

 Dave loved sharing any funny story in general.
 He laughed so hard as he tried to convey the parts of the following story to me between bursts of laughter.
-Steven was about three at the time and was a breastfed baby who addressed my breasts as though they were sentient beings.
+Steven was two-ish at the time and was a breastfed baby who addressed my breasts as though they were sentient beings.
 They were more of a source of comfort than satiating hunger by any means.
 He had grown to the point of only nursing when he was falling asleep.
 I was working hard to talk him out of nursing but was not successful because no reason I presented was convincing him that he should stop.
 He was not a child who would have accepted because I said so as a valid reason for anything, and to that, I thought rightfully so.

-So, Sven was two, still a breastfed child, exceptionally verbal and growing in his worldly observations.
+So, Sven was two-ish, still a breastfed child, exceptionally verbal and growing in his worldly observations.
 He was outside with Dave on the sidewalk directly in front of our side porch; Steven was sitting on the steps of the porch.
 They were talking in the same space-much like that day when Dave came home from Shelly’s memorial and found me on the porch, and I had to tell him to essentially stop being such a good person.

 A neighbor that I have never seen or met, but Dave knew, because he knew everybody, stopped to talk to them.
 Dave described her as having ENORMOUS breasts; and by ENORMOUS, he described them as “the size of watermelons that can’t possibly fit into a bra,” followed by, “the poor gal.”
 The conversation with her was brief.